lemonguy-104/dotfiles/README.md

 git clone --recurse-submodules https://github.com/lemonguy-104/dotfiles.git ~/.dotfiles cd .dotfiles

 # Symlink all of them.
-README.md and TODO needs to be deleted to symlink all.
+rm LICENSE README.md
 stow *

 # Symlink only one, in this case, urxvt.